Equilateral Triangle Calculator

-Since all sides are equal, all of the angles in an equilateral triangle are also equal, each angle is 60°.
+Since all side lengths are equal, all three interior angles in an equilateral triangle are also equal.
+Each angle is 60°.

-How to Calculate Edge Lengths of an Equilateral Triangle
+How to Find the Side Lengths of an Equilateral Triangle

-It’s possible to solve the length of an equilateral triangle’s edge if you know the area or perimeter.
+You can find the length of an equilateral triangle’s sides if you know the area or perimeter.

-Given the area of an equilateral triangle, the edge lengths can be found using this formula:
+Given the area of an equilateral triangle, the side lengths can be found using this formula:

-Thus the edge length a is equal to the square root of 4 times the area T divided by the square root of 3.
+Thus, the length of side a is equal to the square root of 4 times the area A divided by the square root of 3.

-Given the perimeter of an equilateral triangle, the edge lengths can be found using this formula:
+Given the perimeter of an equilateral triangle, the side lengths can be found using this formula:

 Because each side is equal in length, the length of side a is equal to the perimeter p divided by three.

-How to Calculate Height of an Equilateral Triangle
+How to Find the Height of an Equilateral Triangle

-If you know the edge length of an equilateral triangle you can also solve the height.
-Use the formulas above to find the edge length, if needed.
+If you know the side length of an equilateral triangle, you can also solve for the height.
+Use the formulas above to find the side length, if needed.

-Thus, the height h is equal to the edge length a times the square root of 3, divided by 2.
+Thus, the height h is equal to the side length a times the square root of 3, divided by 2.

-Given the edge length of an equilateral triangle the area and perimeter can also be solved.
+Given the side length of an equilateral triangle, the area and perimeter can also be determined.

-The area T of an equilateral triangle is equal to edge length a squared times the square root of 3, divided by 4.
+The area A of an equilateral triangle is equal to side a squared times the square root of 3, divided by 4.

-The perimeter can be found using this formula:
+You can find the perimeter using this formula:

 p = 3a

-Because each side in an equilateral triangle is equal in length, the perimeter is equal to 3 times edge length a.
+Because each side in an equilateral triangle is equal in length, the perimeter p is equal to 3 times side length a.

-The inradius is equal to 1/2 of the circumradius or 1/3 of the height/altitude of the triangle.
-If edge length is known then the following formula can also be used.
+The inradius is equal to 1/2 of the circumradius or 1/3 of the triangle’s height.
+If the length of a side is known, then the following formula can also be used to determine the inradius.

-The inradius r of the equilateral triangle is equal to edge a times the square root of 3, divided by 6.
+The inradius r of the equilateral triangle is equal to side a times the square root of 3, divided by 6.

-The circumradius is equal to 2/3 the height/altitude, or twice the value of the inradius.
+In other words, it is the smallest circle that the triangle can fit inside of.
+It’s equal to 2/3 the height, or twice the value of the inradius.